WebReflection/gc-hook/README.md

   onGarbageCollected,
   // optional properties:
   {
+    // if passed along, it will be used automatically
+    // to create the ProxyHandler<hold>.
+    handler = Object.create(null),
-    // override the light ProxyHandler<hold>
+    // override the otherwise automatically created Proxy
-    // and it's returned from the create(...) function. return,
+    // for the `held` reference.
+    return = new Proxy(hold, handler),
     // allow dropping from the registry via something
-    // different from the held value itself.
+    // different from the returned value itself.
-    // if token is explicitly `false` then no token is used
+    // If this is explicitly `false`, no token is used
     // to register the retained value.
     token = hold,
     // if explicitly set as `true` it will `console.debug`